Samuel Tolansky

-Samuel Tolansky, born Turlausky, FRAS FRSA FInstP FRS (17 November 1906 – 4 March 1973), is a British physicist.
-He was nominated for a Nobel Prize, has a crater on the moon named after him near the Apollo 14 landing site and he was a principal investigator to the NASA lunar project known as the Apollo program.
+Samuel Tolansky, born Turlausky, FRAS FRSA FInstP FRS (17 November 1906 – 4 March 1973), was a British physicist.
+He was nominated for a Nobel Prize, has a crater on the Moon named after him near the Apollo 14 landing site and he was a principal investigator to the NASA lunar project known as the Apollo program.

 Personal life

 His parents were Lithuanian-born Jews.
 He met his wife, the artist Ottilie Pinkasovich (1912–1977), in Berlin where he was conducting research and she attending the Berlin Academy of Art.
 They married in 1935.

 Education

-His early education was in Newcastle, first at Snow Street Primary School and then Rutherford College, a Boys' School, 1919–25.
+His early education was in Newcastle, first at Snow Street Primary School and then Rutherford College, a Boys' School, 1919–1925.

 He then attended Armstrong College, at the time part of Durham University, and later Kings College, Durham.
 In 1928 he was awarded a Bachelor of Science (BSc) degree with first class honours from Durham University.
 He also obtained a Diploma in the Theory and Practice of Teaching, 1928–29 with top first class honours.
 Afterwards he researched at Armstrong College from 1929 to 1931 under Prof. W.E.
 Curtis FRS.

 He then attended the Physikalisch-Technische Reichanstalt in Berlin under Prof. F. Paschen and several spectroscopists where he learnt how to make high-reflectivity films by evaporation.
 Also in Berlin he met his future wife.

 After Berlin he attended Imperial College London with the award of an 1851 Exhibition Senior Studentship from the Royal Commission for the Exhibition of 1851.
 There, from 1932 to 1934 he researched interferometry under Prof. A. Fowler and began writing "Hyperfine Structure in Line Spectra and Nuclear Spin".